Our Team

 Nigeria

-David Adetula is a health policy writer with a Bachelor of Dental Surgery from the University of Ibadan and a Bachelor of Science (Hons) from Obafemi Awolowo University.
+David holds a Bachelor of Dental Surgery from the University of Ibadan and a Bachelor of Science in Botany from Obafemi Awolowo University.

 Lanre-Peter Elufisan